Goran Sankovič

 Goran Sankovič (18 June 1979 – 4 June 2022) was a Slovenian professional footballer who played as a defender for Slovenian team Celje, Czech team Slavia Prague, and Greek teams Akratitos and Panionios.

 Career

 Sankovič made 21 appearances for Slavia Prague in the Czech Republic.
-He joined Greek Superleague side Panionios in July 2003.
+He joined Super League Greece side Panionios in July 2003.

 He played five full internationals for Slovenia and was a member of the Slovenia squad at the 2002 FIFA World Cup, where he was an unused substitute.

 His career was curt short by a serious knee injury in 2004.

 Death

 Sankovič went missing on 3 June 2022 and was found dead a day later.
 He was 42 years old.